BTK203/Vision/README.md

 # Vision
 A Computer Vision repository full of code for Raspberry Pi that makes it see things with USB cameras.
 It is not finished.
 Only java build does stuff

-This repository is a heavily edited version of the starter repository provided by FIRST.
+The java version of this repository is a heavily edited version of the starter repository provided by FIRST.
 Inital repository found here: https://github.com/wpilibsuite/VisionBuildSamples/

+Python coming soon!
+C++ maybe coming soon...

 NOTE: The code from this repository is only tested for Raspberry pi running Raspbian.
 Run at your own risk if you heckin be running it on anything else >:D
 ----------------------------